wimjongman/orion.client/bundles/org.eclipse.orion.client.help/web/helpContent/Orion User Guide/Git User Guide.md

 ![Git Page](git_images/gitPage.png "Git Page")

 Fig 1.
-Git Page in Orion 7.0
+Current Git Page in Orion 7.0
 # Git Page Structure

 The Git page is a selection driven master-detail page.
 You select a repo, you select a branch (or accept the default branch selected) and, along with your current changes, the page will display the changes for the branch.